• Home

 Artist Run Project Space

 In a former storage room, always visible through a window in the door, Claudio Tola, Simone Schuffelen and I started the exhibition space VLAK.
 Every two months a new artist presents their work, research or project.
-The three of us curate the artists and hosted events during Groot Atelier Weekend and Rotterdam Art Week.
-I created the identity for this space.
+The three of us curate the artists and hosted events, for example during Groot Atelier Weekend and Rotterdam Art Week and Go West.
+2024-present

 Business Cards